-To apply for graduation, students should meet with their GS advisor no later than six months prior to the anticipated completion of the degree.
+To apply for graduation, students should meet with their GS or Postbac advisor no later than three months prior to the anticipated completion of the degree or certificate.
 Students who are unable to earn the degree or certificate by the conferral date for which they have applied must file another application for a later conferral date.

 Graduation Application Months are as follows: